What happens in Ukraine will have impact on Indo-Pacific: EU chief | Law-Order

 ''And if we consider what it means, for Europe and Asia, that Russia and China have forged a seemingly unrestrained pact.
 They have declared that the friendship between them has no limits, that there are no forbidden areas of cooperation.
 This was in February this year,'' she said.

 ''And then, the invasion of Ukraine followed.
-What can we expect from the new international relations that both have called for?'' von der Leyen asked.
+What can we expect from the new international relations that both have called for?'' she asked.

 ''This is a defining moment.
 Our decisions in these days will shape the decades to come.
-Our response to Russia's aggression today will decide the future of both the international system and the global economy,'' von der Leyen said.
+Our response to Russia's aggression today will decide the future of both the international system and the global economy,'' she said.

 ''The relationship between the European Union and China is simultaneously strategically important and challenging.
 All at once, China is a negotiating partner, an economic competitor and a systemic rival,'' she said.